Zenoo/labrute/README.md

 ### How to sync your database with your new Prisma schema

-- Run `yarn db:sync:dev`
+- Run `pnpm db:sync:dev`

 ### How to seed your database

 - Edit `server/src/seed.ts`

-- Run `yarn db:seed`
+- Run `pnpm db:seed`

 ## Deployment

 - Set the environment variables

-- Install dependencies: `npm ci` (This should also compile and built everything needed)
+- Install dependencies: `pnpm ci` (This should also compile and built everything needed)

-- Sync your database with `yarn db:sync:prod`
+- Sync your database with `pnpm db:sync:prod`

-- Start the server with `yarn start`
+- Start the server with `pnpm start`

 - Deploy the frontend using a static server of your choice like [Nginx](https://www.nginx.com/)